 The Motley Fool was founded in 1993 by brothers Tom and David Gardner as an investment advice and research company.
-Since its launch, The Motley Fool has focused on making it easy for everyday investors to get access to high-quality analysis and learn about top stock picks.
+Since its launch, Motley Fool has focused on making it easy for everyday investors to get access to high-quality stock analysis and learn about top stock picks.

 David Gardner launched Rule Breakers in 2004.
-Rule Breakers is focused on companies, typically in the tech sector, that are poised to become leaders in emerging industries and technologies.
+The Rule Breakers portfolio is focused on companies, typically in the tech sector, that are poised to become leaders in emerging industries and technologies.
 It uses a similar format to Stock Advisor, taking the form of a once-monthly email newsletter with two stock picks.

 Stock Advisor and Rule Breakers Similarities

 Stock Advisor and Rule Breakers are more alike than they are different.
 As we go through this comparison, you will likely realize that the two services are complementary rather than competing services.
 Here’s what you can expect from both programs.